BMW Fuel Pump Control Unit Problems | EKPS module

 A defective EKPS control unit, bad fuel pumps, or leaky injectors can demonstrate similar symptoms.
 Proper diagnostics can be a challenge, even for experienced BMW technicians.

-- EKPS Module – EKPS module can fail to cause no start problems or cause issues under hard acceleration.
+- EKPS Module—The EKPS module can fail to cause no-start problems or issues under hard acceleration.
 A software update may address certain EKPS module issues.
 If a software update does not fix the problem, replacing the EKPS module may be necessary.

 - Fuel Pumps – BMW cars have two fuel pumps.
-Low-pressure fuel pump (LPFP) and the high-pressure fuel pump (HPFP).
+The electric-controlled Low-Pressure (LPFP) is located in the fuel tank, and the mechanical High-Pressure (HPFP) is installed in the engine.
 Either one can fail to prevent your BMW from staring or cause low-pressure error messages to come up.
 If you are experiencing problems where the car will run rough and the engine RPMs will not go past 2000, the problem could be fuel pumps.

 - Leaky injectors – One leaking fuel injector can cause the same symptoms and even trigger fault codes in the EKPS module.
 Test the fuel injectors to ensure a leaky injector is not the problem.